acomin/AHSURED_wiki/Home.md

 <br/>

 > :point_right: The choice of a Wiki format was motivated by the fact that refinements and improvements of the guidelines are both expected and welcome, so **feel free to contribute**!
-Just click the *edit button* at the top right corner of the page and add your contribution.
-Please note that this wiki uses Markdown syntax, which will be rendered as HTML.
-You can preview the page by clicking the *Preview* tab.

 <br/><br/>